vaishak10/calculator-app-main/README.md

     DEL button in this calculator is just to erase the previous values .To clear the entire expression it's preffered to click on the RESET button.

-    The Keypad is operated by click events , so the user has to click on the buttons on keypad to use the functions of this Calculator.
-Keyboard events not yet supported.
+    The Keypad is operated by click events as well as Keyboard events.
+Butkeyboard events have some changes with respect to buttons which will be explained in the note section in the UI.

   - [Screenshots](#screenshots)